varaslaw/AISingersCoverGen/README.md

 ### Install Git and Python

 Follow the instructions [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install Git on your computer.
 Also follow this [guide](https://realpython.com/installing-python/) to install Python **VERSION 3.10 or 3.11** if you haven't already.
-The refreshed dependency stack in `requirements.txt` is pinned for these versions and CUDA 11.8 wheels; older Python versions are no longer supported.
+The refreshed dependency stack in `requirements.txt` is validated on these versions and assumes CUDA 12.x runtimes (matching 2025 Google Colab builds); older Python versions are no longer supported.

 ### Install ffmpeg